Massive Gauge Theories from Consistency Conditions of Amplitudes: Massive Four-point Amplitudes

-So we have successully constructed massive $VVVV$ from $VVV$, with all vector boson masses being equal.
+So we have successfully constructed massive $VVVV$ from $VVV$, with all vector boson masses being equal.
 We proved a scalar is needed for the construction to be consistent.
 We believe this conclusion holds for general cases of vector boson masses.
 All couplings are constrained by particle masses and the group structure constants $f^{abc}$ in Eq.(\ref{eq:VVV_LTT}, \ref{eq:VVV_LLT} and \ref{eq:VVV_LLL}).

-Those solutions can be futher simplified if we introduce a mild and reasonable assumption.
-Becasue all vector bosons have the same mass and there is only one scalar, it's reasonable to assume they all equal, i.e. $g\equiv g_{V^aV^bS}=g_{V^cV^dS}=g_{V^aV^cS}=g_{V^bV^dS}=g_{V^aV^dS}=g_{V^bV^cS}$.
+Those solutions can be further simplified if we introduce a mild and reasonable assumption.
+Because all vector bosons have the same mass and there is only one scalar, it is reasonable to assume all $VVS$ couplings are equal, i.e. $g\equiv g_{V^aV^bS}=g_{V^cV^dS}=g_{V^aV^cS}=g_{V^bV^dS}=g_{V^aV^dS}=g_{V^bV^cS}$.
 However, in this case, Eq.(\ref{eq:VVV_LLT}) becomes $f^{abe}f^{cde}= f^{ace}f^{dbe} = f^{ade}f^{cbe}=0$, reducing the solution to the abelian case.
 Nevertheless, there is a way to save the situation by making one of the $VVS$ coupling equal to $0$.
 For example, we can take